matn7/CS-Notes/src/main/java/persistence/README.md

 em2.close();
 ```

-**The merge** copies all values to a persistence instace in the session.
-The merge will work fine when the same object
+- **The merge** copies all values to a persistence instance in the session.
-exists in the session.
+- The merge will work fine when the same object exists in the session.

 ## Caching Objects

-A code is a copy of data, copy meaning pulled from but living outside database.
+- A code is a copy of data, copy meaning pulled from but living outside database.

 ```java
 public class HelloWorldClient {